CSC322-Grinnell/graduate-outcomes/README.md

 - Have variables automatically determine what chart type to use
 - Comprehensive testing for visualization
 - Create homepage and make it the new landing page for the site (along with login)
+   * Note: Please use official Grinnell colors for the site, found in `app/assets/stylesheets/grin_colors.scss` and on the [Grinnell website](https://www.grinnell.edu/about-grinnell/leadership-and-administration/offices-and-services/communications/our-brand-story).
 - Making the number of variables more flexible when uploading CSV files
    * Ability to upload entries that have certain blank fields (e.g. gs_level blank if gs_select is 'no')
 - Create a “User Guide” page that instructs people in the CLS, who may have little to no prior experience, on how to build visualizations that may be useful to them